rabbidave/conductor/README.md

     # or
     logging.basicConfig(level=logging.INFO)   # For less verbose logging
     ```
+    *   Debug level logging can be enabled to provide very detailed output on the behaviour of the code.

+6. **Security Note**
+ * Always use caution with code generated by an LLM and do not execute code from untrusted sources.

 ## Usage

 1. **Start the Interface:**

     ```bash
-    python gradio-llm-interface.py
+    python app.py
     ```

 2. **Access the UI:**

-    *   Open your web browser and go to `http://localhost:1337` (or the address indicated in the terminal).
+    *   Open your web browser and go to `http://localhost:31337` (or the address indicated in the terminal).

-3. **Interact with the LLMs:**
+3. **Interact with the LMs:**

     *   Enter your prompt in the "Input Message" textbox.
     *   Click "Submit" to send the message to Model A.